WW2 CIVIL DEFENCE UNIFORMS, INSIGNIA & EQUIPMENT

 PictureWI For Home And Country badge - Fattorini 1930s

 W. O. Lewis (Badges) Ltd of Birmingham made a version which is probably the commonest seen nowadays.
-Not sure of the dates of manufacture for this currently, but given the prevalence of the badge it may be from the highwater mark of WI membership in the mid-1950s.
+Exact dates of production are unsure currently, but given the prevalence of the badge it may be from the highwater mark of WI membership in the mid-1950s.
+Silver hallmarked versions of the badge made by W. O. Lewis exist with a dating hallmark letter for 1954.

 WI For Home And Country badge - W. O. Lewis (Badges) Ltd. 1940s-1950s